+For hypertrophic scars, excess connective tissue accumulates in the area of the original wound.
 Hypertrophic scars are generally milder than keloid scars and do not grow beyond the area of injury.
 Early hypertrophic scars should not be treated too soon and it is good to check in with your doctor before starting any treatment.

-Scar revision is a common surgical procedure that helps minimise the scar - making it less visible by allowing it to blend in with your skin’s natural tone and texture.
+Scar revision surgery is a common surgical procedure that helps minimise the scar - making it less visible by allowing it to blend in with your skin’s natural tone and texture.
 In some cases, it could also help restore function and mobility to the scarred area.
 This procedure can be performed under local anaesthesia, IV sedation or general anaesthesia, depending on the severity of the scar and your level of comfort.

 Many factors and techniques come into play when undergoing scar revision, such as the type of incision made, how the tissue is handled, layered wound repair, and how the bleeding is minimised.
 One common surgical technique for scar revision is a Z-plasty, where the scar is redirected into better alignment with the natural skin fold to make it less noticeable.

-Other important factors to consider when undergoing a scar revision surgery is how long you have had your scar, your level of health and your medical history.
+Other important factors to consider when undergoing a scar revision is how long you have had your scar, your level of health and your medical history.

 It will also be good to note that if these scars were caused by trauma, burns or medical surgery, they can be categorised as medical procedures and therefore, could be partially covered by Medisave.